JasonGlazer/pyExpandObjects/docs/CodeStructureOverview.rst

 2. Dictionary mapping :

   * Required Sub-dictionary
   * Key - EnergyPlus Object.
+This may be in regular expression format (e.g. '^Fan:.*'
   * Value - the reference node of the object

+  * Optional Sub-dictionary
+  * Key - 'Occurrence'
+  * Value - The nth occurence of the object match.
+Default is first occurrence
 ----------------------
 Command Line Interface
 ----------------------